dsfellows/dsfellows/week_7_agenda.md

 ## Styling your map

 Mapbox GL JS is a javascript library that can be used to style/format Mapbox maps, giving you options beyond what you can do with Mapbox's web interface.
+See examples of maps created with GL JS [here](https://www.mapbox.com/gallery/).

 See examples of code that can be used to style your Mapbox map [here](https://www.mapbox.com/mapbox-gl-js/examples/).
 See also [my example](http://upenndigitalscholarship.org/dsfellows16/mapdemo/mapboxstyle.html) ML map with some interactive features added using Mapbox GL JS; see the code on Github (LINK). **Note that you'll need a few additional lines of code in ```<head>``` in order for the map to display properly.**